plazi91/lightning-resource-reservation/README.txt

 To install this project in your Thunderbird Lightning extension :
 	-	Download all content from github,
 	-	Close Thunderbird,
-	-	Paste the content in your profD (profil directory),
+	-	Paste content in your profD (profil directory),
 	-	Run Thunderbird
 EnJoy ^^